ewise-systems/aegisJS/README.md

 ### run()

-Upon calling this function, the aggregation will return immediately run.
+Upon calling this function, a polling stream will return immediately run.

-An object that contains a stream and methods to control it.
+This returns an object that contains an RxJS subject and methods to control it.
 The stream filters out data when it receives duplicate events from the PDV server.

 * Returns: a monadic event stream which can be mapped, switched, flattened, etc. Each stream event is a `PollingObject`.
 Subscribing to this stream will grant you access to each event.